Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Demonstration

-Laboratory and practical work (1h)
+Laboratory and practical work (1 hour)

-Study of the human brain (based on dummies).
+Study of the human brain (using dummies).

-Studying changes in pupil size.
+Study of changes in pupil size.

 Section 6.
-Support and movement (8 h)
+Support and movement (8 hours)

 Demonstration